 Our work seeks to create a safer, stronger ecosystem for every child.
 Through healthy relationships curricula, youth leadership opportunities, sustained support to educators, and workshops for parents and caregivers, we shift perspectives, deepen understanding, and offer concrete tools to keep children safe.

-What stands out to me most about NEST is the depth of their research and knowledge about child victimization and trafficking.
+What stands out to me most about NEST is the depth of their research and knowledge.

 Having the Nest curriculum taught in my class last year was life changing for many of my students.

 This program has great potential to impact society and empower our younger generations to feel like they have a voice in improving conditions for many people.